-4.4.2 Tri-state Frequency Discriminator
+4.4.3.
+Fitness Measure for the Tri-state Frequency Discriminator

 Fitness is the sum, over 101 fitness cases, of the absolute weighted deviation between the actual value of the voltage that is produced by the circuit and the target value.